jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 # Must-read papers and continuous tracking on Graph Neural Network(GNN) progress

-Many important real-world applications and questions come in the form of graphs, such as social networks, protein-protein interaction networks, brain network, chemical molecular graph and 3D point cloud.
+Many important real-world applications and questions come in the form of graphs, such as social network, protein-protein interaction network, brain network, chemical molecular graph and 3D point cloud.
 Therefore, driven by interdisciplinary research, the neural network model for graph data-oriented has become an emerging research hotspot.

 This project focuses on GNN, lists relevant must-read papers and keeps track of progress.
 We look forward to promoting this direction and providing some help to researchers in this direction.